polarskyinc/take-home-challenges/applied-ai-engineer/CHALLENGE.md

 1. **Approach (2-4 sentences)**.
 Briefly describe your ranking strategy and implementation approach.
 2. **Key Prompts Used**.
 Copy-paste the most important prompts you used with your AI assistant.
 Show your iteration if relevant!
 3. **Reflections**.
 What worked well with the AI assistant?
 What was challenging or required multiple attempts?
 Any surprises about coding in Go with AI help?
 4. **User Engagement**.
-Add to your `README.md` file your thoughts on one additional feature/capability that would increas user engagement.
+Add to your `README.md` file your thoughts on one additional feature/capability that would increase user engagement.
 5. **Instructions on how to run your application**
 6. **Stretch Goal**.
 Brief note on whether you implemented it, and any interesting decisions or prompts involved.
-7. **Stretch-Stretch Goal**.
-If you had extra time, let us know what additional features you would add to the project.
-Let your creative side out!

 ## Submission